atandy/tandybooks-growth-marketing-exercise/README.md

 Typically candidates will be able to complete this in approximately 1-4 hours.

 ### Deadline
 Please return your response within 7-10 days.
+(This is so I can keep moving the process forward in a timely manner.)

 ### Submitting Your Work
 You can submit your work to [alex@tandybooks.com](mailto:alex@tandybooks.com).
 I look forward to reviewing it!!